-In November 2014, we entered into a Subscription Agreement with two accredited investors providing for the issuance and sale of (i) convertible promissory notes (the "November 2014 10% Convertible Notes") in the aggregate principal amount of \$527,780 and (ii) five year warrants to purchase up to 47,123 shares of Common Stock at a fixed exercise price of \$8.40 per share.
-The November 2014 10% Convertible Notes bear interest at the annual rate of 10% and mature on April 1, 2016.
+In November 2014, we entered into a subscription agreement with two accredited investors providing for the issuance and sale of (i) convertible promissory notes in the aggregate principal amount of \$527,780 and (ii) five year warrants to purchase up to 47,123 shares of common stock at a fixed exercise price of \$8.40 per share.
+These notes bear interest at the annual rate of 10% and originally matured on April 1, 2016.